 - Causes the other VFO to stop receiving

-- It will make you think the other VFO/Sub Channel has stopped working, effectively stops the Dual Watch functionality
+- It will make you think the other VFO/Sub Channel has stopped working, effectively stopping the Dual Watch functionality

 - Causes APRS (both Analog and DMR/Digital) to stop auto-beaconing